 An important implication from this study is that T2D is largely preventable.
 Individuals cannot change their genes or ethnicity, but they can improve their food selections and increase their physical activity, as well as regulary monitoring their blood sugar.
 However, changes in behaviors will require a different model of care that places emphasis on primary health care and prevention as well as an increase in active surveillance.
-This study augments others that have been conducted by the Pan American Health Organization (PAHO) and researchers, such as Mokdad et al. in 2003.
-In fact, this study states the critical nature of diabetes in the regions as follows: "The estimated population of the South and Central America (SACA) Region is 467.6 million and 64% is in the age range of 20-79 years but the population pyramid and age distribution are changing.
-The average prevalence of diabetes in the Region is 8.0% and is expected to reach 9.8% by the year 2035".
+This study augments others that have been conducted by the Pan American Health Organization (PAHO) and researchers.
+In fact, this study states the critical nature of diabetes in the regions.
+All 20 countries in this region have similar age-distribution profiles with an expected increased in the 50 years and older section.
+As urbanization continues and the populations grow older, diabetes will become an evergreater public health priority throughout the region.